Education Benefits for Veterans

 - Idaho Division of Veterans Services

-Each state will have its own official site and typically has a veterans resources page including any current education benefit or links to those benefits.
+Each state will have its own official site and typically has a veterans resources page including any current education benefits or links to those benefits.
 State benefits vary greatly.
 Some states are incredibly stingy in their veteran education benefits while others are fairly generous.

 Vermont, for example, offers education benefits to members of the National Guard but at press time no other options seem to be available directly from the state.
 For all others, the state official site (at press time) refers veterans to a third-party private entity, the Vermont Student Assistance Program.